Providing a nurturing learning environment, supportive of the whole child with passionate and qualified staff.

 In 1989, Clark County’s business, education and civic leaders joined Educational Service District 112 to take an extraordinary step: they launched the first of what has now become the largest community-run child care system in the United States.
 Today, this effort is recognized as one of the “best and brightest” examples of local, state and federal government programs addressing one of today’s toughest issues: child care.

-The Consortium operates 29 centers in Clark County serving 2,000 children and 2,800 parents utilizing more than 200 employees.
+Early Care and Education operates 40 centers in Clark and Cowlitz Counties serving 2,200 children and 1,700 parents utilizing more than 300 employees.

 Full Day Centers